Derrick H.M. Chan

 Derrick H.M.
-Chan (born December 1, 1955) is a Judge of the Hawaii Intermediate Court of Appeals.
+Chan (born December 1, 1955) is a former judge of the Hawaii Intermediate Court of Appeals.

 Education

-Chan received his Bachelor of Arts from the University of Hawaii and his Juris Doctor from California Western School of Law.
+Chan received his Bachelor of Arts from the University of Hawaiʻi and his Juris Doctor from California Western School of Law.

 Legal career

 Chan served as First Deputy Prosecutor for the County of Kauaʻi.
 He also served as an attorney for the Hawaii Carpenters Union, as Deputy Public Defender for the state, law clerk to Judge Wilfred Watanabe, and Deputy Attorney General for the state.

 State court service

 He appointed as a Circuit Court Judge on Aug.
 25, 2000.

 Service on the Hawaii Intermediate Court of Appeals

 On February 3, 2017 Governor David Ige nominated Chan to be a Judge of the Intermediate Court of Appeals to the seat vacated by the retirement of Daniel R. Foley.
 His nomination was confirmed by the state senate on March 3, 2017.
 He was sworn in on April 13, 2017.
 Chan was among those considered to become Chief Judge of the Hawaii Intermediate Court of Appeals.

+Chan retired from the court in October 2020.